Animal Services' Role in COVID-19 Support

 According to the World Organisation for Animal Health (OIE) some strains of coronaviruses are zoonotic, but many are not.
 Canine and feline coronaviruses currently in circulation are well described and are not zoonotic.

 COVID-19 infection results from human to human transmission with a coronavirus known as SARS CoV-2.
 While three recent reports from Belgium and Hong Kong (1 cat and 2 dogs respectively) describe transmission from humans to their pets, at this point there is no evidence that companion animals can be a source of infection to humans or animals.
 For more details on pets that have tested positive please visit the "SARS-CoV-2 and domestic animals, including pets" section of the COVID-19 page on the AVMA’s website.
+For up to date information please see CDC COVID-19 and animals, AVMA COVID-19 FAQs for veterinarians and veterinary clinics and COVID-19 FAQs for pet owners.

 The CDC states that transmission is thought to be primarily between people in close contact through respiratory droplets (coughing, sneezing).
 Transmission of the virus from a contaminated surface is possible but not thought to be the primary way the virus is spread.